jwharm/tribute-to-paganitzu/README.md

 ## Game engine design

 The game engine consists of four packages: `engine`, `ui`, `io` and `transitions`.
 The `engine` package contains the core gameplay functionality.
-The `Game` class represents a gameplay session, with the current level (room) in a `Room` object.
+The `GameSession` class represents the current gameplay session, with the current level (room) in a `Room` object.
 A `Room` is basically a grid of tiles that is continuously updated during gameplay.
 Besides the room, some global game-state variables (lives, score, keys) are kept in the `GameState` class.
-Every 100 milliseconds, the `Game.updateState()` method is run.
+Every 100 milliseconds, the `GameSession.updateState()` method is run.
 When a cursor key was pressed, it will update the player location.
 It then draws the images of passive tiles, and runs all transitions.

 ## Rooms, tiles and transitions